 They say patience is a virtue, and nowhere is this virtue tested more than when you’re trying to get pregnant.
 Back when I was trying to conceive for the first time, it seemed like everyone around me was sprinting toward the fertility finish line, announcing pregnancies on what felt like a daily basis.
 I, well, we—as my exhausted husband would attest—tried and tried, but the periods and negative pregnancy tests kept coming.

 On a day when two colleagues shared their pregnancy news in our morning meeting, a close co-worker joined me on a lunchtime walk.
 “Don’t worry,” she said.
 “If it’s meant to be, it’ll be!”
 I smiled politely and stuffed more of my sandwich in my mouth to mask the gritting of my teeth.
 Then she said the two words that became the bane of my TTC existence: “Just relax.”
-I didn’t need to get pregnant.
-I needed to be a mom

 I’ll be willing to bet money that almost every woman who has tried to conceive has been told to relax.
 That her stress and anxiety are keeping her from baby bliss.
 That if she’d just calm down, she would get pregnant faster than you could say “ovulation kit.”
 While it may be well intentioned, the advice “Just relax” isn’t helpful.
 When you’re concerned about your ability to conceive, being told to relax can make you feel like those worries aren’t valid.
 And when you’re wondering whether something you did or didn’t do is causing your pregnancy delays, being told to relax can feel like a reminder of yet one more thing you’re doing wrong.